karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

      add your approach if it's not already there
    - if you find a small issue, report or fix it
-   - get into the habit of looking through the issues and pull requests of projects you use - soon you will contributing to a wide range of projects
+   - get into the habit of looking through the issues and pull requests of projects you use - soon you will be contributing to a wide range of projects
 3. Superpower: match the style and philosophy of the project
    - read the code of the project and try to match the style
    - if there is a philosophy or goal of the project, align your